HuygensING/hibb-faceted-search/README.md

 - :bug: Change updating of sortable fields.

 ### v2.3.0
-- [feat] ShowMetadata and sortLevels in the results <header> are now optional.
+- :cake: ShowMetadata and sortLevels in the results <header> are now optional.
-- [feat] Add facetOrder to config, to be able to rearrange facets returned by the server.
+- :cake: Add facetOrder to config, to be able to rearrange facets returned by the server.
-- [feat] Add a method to search for a single value.
+- :cake: Add a method to search for a single value.
 Programmatically mimic a user selecting one option of a facet.
-- [perf] More advanced caching of search results.
+- :racehorse: More advanced caching of search results.
-- [feat] Double click to edit range limits.
+- :cake: Double click to edit range limits.
-- [feat] Add labels to config for easy renaming (support multiple languages)
+- :cake: Add labels to config for easy renaming (support multiple languages)
-- [fix] Rendering of TextSearch is split in init and render, so init data can be used in the queryOptions.
+- :bug: Rendering of TextSearch is split in init and render, so init data can be used in the queryOptions.

 ### v2.2.0

-- [fix] Store result model on change page
+- :bug: Store result model on change page
-- [feat] Add isMetadataVisible prop to results view
+- :cake: Add isMetadataVisible prop to results view
-- [feat] Add result-per-page option to results view
+- :cake: Add result-per-page option to results view

 ### v2.1.1
-- Little refactoring and code clean up.
+- :lipstick: Little refactoring and code clean up.

 ### v2.1.0
-- [feat] Add a view for the results
+- :cake: Add a view for the results

 ### v2.0.10
-- [perf] Move range logic from view to model.
+- :racehorse: Move range logic from view to model.

 ### v2.0.9
-- [bug] sortResultsBy still worked using sort instead of sortParameters.
+- :bug: sortResultsBy still worked using sort instead of sortParameters.

 ### v2.0.8
 - Don't remove active class from filter when toggling sorting.